claresudbery/Reconciliate/README.md

 	  c.
 To get more info on converting to/from .Net Core, see comments in DotNetConversion.sh
 	3a.
 Make sure all your csv files are in place and your config is correctly set up - see ReconciliationProcess.txt.
 	3b.
 Be aware that in .Net Core, no actual spreadsheet read/writes occur.
 Instead a stub with fake data is used (see FakeSpreadsheetRepo.cs).
 	This data is based on the data in the shipped version of Your-Spreadsheet.xlsx.
-If you want different data, you'll have to edit the code.
+If you want different data, you'll have to edit the code in FakeSpreadsheetRepo.cs.

 	4. On the command line...
 	4a) In Windows: Use "dotnet run" from the Console folder or "dotnet test" from the ConsoleCatchallTests folder.
 	4b) On a Mac: Use "dotnet run [path-to-main-config]" from the Console folder or "dotnet test" from the ConsoleCatchallTests folder.